splunk/docker-splunk/docs/advanced/DSP.md

 ```

 ### Auto-generated Certificates
 If you're just getting your feet wet with DSP and these Docker images, it can be helpful to rely on the Docker image to generate the certificates for you.
-Using `SPLUNK_DSP_CERT=auto` or `splunk.dsp.cert: auto` will let let the container to create the certificate and print it out through the container's logs for you to register yourself:
+Using `SPLUNK_DSP_CERT=auto` or `splunk.dsp.cert: auto` will let the container to create the certificate and print it out through the container's logs for you to register yourself:
 ```bash
 $ scloud forwarders add-certificate --pem "<copied from cert printed to container stdout>"
 ```